pemsm/RecriandoInterfaceNetflix/README.md

 ## 🛠 Tecnologias

-As seguintes tecnologias foram utilizadas no desenvolvimento do projeto:
+As seguintes tecnologias que foram utilizadas no desenvolvimento do projeto:

 - [HTML][HTML]
 - [CSS][CSS]